PMJeffery/Splunk-UF-for-Windows-Installer/README.md

 4. Configure your command below:

 Required Configuration Inputs to change:
-Copy/paste the file name of the installer below
+Copy/paste the file name of the install file below

 DEPLOYMENT_SERVER=IP or FQDN of your Deployment Server or Splunk server (if a single, all-in-one Splunk Server)